josephjinpark/DecayElement-Project/README.md

-# DecayElement-Project
 # Survey of the human genome for potential miRNA decay elements (miRNA sponges)

-This code from back in the day surveyed the human genome for potential microRNA sponges (decay elements)
+This code from back in the day surveyed the human genome for potential microRNA sponges (decay elements).

 It utilizes the miRBase database, https://www.mirbase.org, to identify segments in the genome that can potentially host multiple target sites for human microRNAs.
 Pipeline flow: